-This course is the study of seven countries and the general concepts used to interpret the political relationships found in national polities.
-The course is taught under the College Board Advanced Placement Curriculum, and carries a 5 point grade scale.
-Students are expected to take the AP Comparative Government exam at their own expense.
+This course is the study of seven countries and the general concepts used to interpret the political relationships found in national politics.
 Students should expect a college-level assignment load.
 This class may be used for the required Government class.